 When I got ill, I did not have the help I needed to rest and recover.
 I had to go against the advice to rest in order to continue to look after myself.
 I got more and more ill.
 I ended up living severely disabled with ME, bedbound for 14 years.
-I felt that my deterioration was unecessary and was angry that no one stepped forward to ensure that I even got enough to eat.
+I felt that my deterioration was unecessary and was angry that no one stepped forward to ensure that I got enough to eat.

-I developed the powerful forgiveness exercises of the release (see top right for how to get a FREE ebook on The Release)
+I developed the powerful forgiveness exercises of the release which you can read about in my FREE ebook - Releasing Judgment.)

-and used prayer for forgiveness to keep my heart open.
-I wanted to be able to receive blessings instead of live with bitterness.
+Prayer for forgiveness also helpd me to keep my heart open.
+I wanted to be able to receive blessings instead of living with bitterness.

 This forgiveness article is on self forgiveness.
 The next one is on how to forgive someone else - see links below.